-The American College of Sports Medicine recommends drinking approximately 16 to 20 fluid ounce 4 hours before running.
-This number will vary for each person based on several variables such as body weight, sweat rate, environmental condiditons, and more.
-Experiment with different volumes of water and/or electrolytes prior to a run to find the right balance for you.
-Be sure to also give yourself time to use the bathroom before you start your run.Yes, the first step is to stay hydrated on a regular basis, but you can also buffer your hydration levels a little before heading out for that next run in the sun.
+Yes, the first step is to stay hydrated regularly, but you can also buffer your hydration levels a little before heading out for that next run in the sun.
+The American College of Sports Medicine recommends drinking approximately 16 to 20 fluid ounces 4 hours before running.
+This number will vary for each person based on several variables such as body weight, sweat rate, environmental conditions, and more.
+Experiment with different volumes of water and/or electrolytes before a run to find the right balance for you.
+Be sure also to give yourself time to use the bathroom before you start your run.

 Moderate effort runs are at a pace where you can hear your breathing, but you are not breathing hard (75-80% of maximum heart rate, 7-8 on the RPE scale).

-If you need to take a little extra recovery time between intervals or schedule in a few walking breaks in your long run that is okay.
+If you need to take a little extra recovery time between intervals or schedule a few walking breaks in your long run, that is okay.
 Training in the heat takes more out of you, so listen to your body.
 The reward will come in better performances when the Fall temperatures arrive.

 There are several ways that you can attempt to establish how much you need to drink during your run.
-The first method is to simply drink when you are thirsty.
+The first method is to drink when you are thirsty.
 However, you may already be feeling the effects of dehydration if you wait until your thoughts tell you to hydrate.

 A more scientific method is to perform a sweat test by weighing yourself before and after a long run.
 First, way yourself before going out the door to run.
 Run for an hour at or near race pace and keep track of how many ounces you drink during the run.
 After the run, re-weigh yourself.
 Then, subtract the before weight from the after weight and convert this to ounces.
-Add the amount of fluids in ounces that you consumed during the run to this number.
+Add the number of fluids in ounces that you consumed during the run to this number.
 (For example, if you lost a pound, 16 ounces, and drank 16 ounces of fluid, your total fluid loss is 32 ounces.)

 No matter how you determine your fluid loss and intake, the key is consistency.
 If you go out for a run longer than 45 to 60 minutes in length, then you should have a plan in place for re-hydrating.
 Carry a bottle, handheld, or hydration pack, and make it a plan to run past drinking fountains.

 What’s important to know about electrolyte replacement is that research shows replacement can improve cardiovascular, thermoregulatory, performance, and recovery outcomes.
 For a run that lasts under an hour, you can probably survive just fine on drinking water.
-However, if you are a salty sweater, running in extreme heat, or running longer than an hour, then you will want to carry a sports drink or carbohydrate drink for electrolyte replacement.
+However, if you are a salty sweater, running in extreme heat, or running longer than an hour, you will want to carry a sports drink or carbohydrate drink for electrolyte replacement.